Gil's Home / Resume / Fave Web Sites / Writing Samples / Gillery /1957 TimeLine / "Toy Book" Excerpt / Nikkeiview / Nikkeiview Blog

 I have been a part-time instructor, teaching a course on E-Commerce and Online Marketing for the Art Institute of Colorado's Web program.
 Perhaps someday I'll get back to academia.
 I loved the teaching part, but not the paperwork and bureaucracy.

 I'm committed to community work.
-I've been an executive board member of the Japan-America Society of Colorado, and I', on the national board of the Japanese American Citizens League (I'm a past president of the Mile-Hi Chapter).
+I've been an executive board member of the Japan-America Society of Colorado, and served for seven years on the national board of the Japanese American Citizens League (I'm a past president of the Mile-Hi Chapter).

-Pan-Asian issues and organizations are also important to me: I'm on the steering committee for the Colorado Dragon Boat Festival and I'm a former board member of the Aurora Asian/Pacific Community Partnership, sponsors of the annual Aurora Asian Film Festival.
+Pan-Asian issues and organizations are also important to me: I served on the operations committee for the Colorado Dragon Boat Festival for eight years, and now volunteer every year for the pan-Asian event.
+I'm a former board member of the Aurora Asian/Pacific Community Partnership, sponsors of the annual Aurora Asian Film Festival (which unfortunately is no longer held).
+I helped organize and moderated a panel during the Japanese American National Museum's 2008 conference in Denver, and I've been asked to run a 2011 program at JANM in Los Angeles, about the history and role of Japanese community newspapers in the U.S..

 I've helped my partner Erin Yoshimura, who is a Diversity and Emotional Intelligence Trainer, and her company, Empowerful Changes, to conduct workshops and facilitate meetings.
 Erin and I have also individually and as a duo, served as emcees for various community events.